 The Benefits of Long-Term Care

-The services ensure that the resident remains safe and in an enclosed environment with adequate supervision to prevent wandering.
+The services ensure the resident remains safe and enclosed with adequate supervision to prevent wandering.

 Some of the specific memory care services received in an assisted living facility and nursing home include: